As an Amazon Associate we earn from qualifying purchases.

 The Challenge with Salads Containing Grilled Peaches

 The main challenge with this grilled peach salad recipe is cooking the fruit thoroughly enough.
 With cooking, you want to release the juice and sugars and develop caramelization without turning the fruit to mush.
-We recommend cooking the peaches slowly to prevent burning the sugars and giving you easier control of the texture.
+I recommend cooking the peaches slowly to prevent burning the sugars and giving you easier control of the texture.

 As a quick tip, if you cook the peach and it squishier than your thumb, it’s overdone.

 The other main tip is to let the fruit completely cool off before integrating it into the salad.
 Trust me, you do not want your grilled peaches cooking your spinach, melting your feta, and separating your dressing!
 If you are making the salad in a hurry, place the peach slices in the fridge for a few minutes after they come off the grill before mixing them into the salad.